 Canceled or postponed events:

 We are taking everything one week at a time.
-All church-related activities are canceled for this week (onsite and offsite).
+There will be no church events or activities held in person.
+Many regular gatherings are meeting virtually instead.
 In order to stay as updated as possible on changes, updates, and alternative ways of gathering, be sure you're on our church email list.
 Click here.

 March 14, 2020